Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Chile's independence from Spain declared".</h2 head><h3 quote align='center'>"Although the decisive victory over the Spanish did not come until April at the Battle of Maip\u00fa, Chile formally declared independence from Spain on this day in 1818, the first anniversary of Chile's victory at Chacabuco.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"William and Mary crowned".</h2 head><h3 quote align='center'>"Following the Glorious Revolution, William and Mary were proclaimed king and queen of England this day in 1689, after which they ruled jointly as King William III and Queen Mary II until her death in 1694.".</h3 quote></h3 OTD